JCSzamosi/imagine_data_qc/README.md

 	don't get too much clash.
 	* **analysis scripts do not belong in this directory.** This directory is only for cleaning and QCing the data before analysis.
-If you want to conduct analysis, please create a different directory outside of the DataQC directory and then symlink to the [cleaned](./cleaned/) or [data](./data/) directory from there to bring in the data you need for your analysis
+If you want to conduct analysis, please create a different directory in the [16S/](../) directory and then symlink to the [cleaned](./cleaned/) or [data](./data/) directory from there to bring in the data you need for your analysis.
 * [Makefile](./Makefile)
 	* A Makefile so that things happen in the correct order and only when necessary.
 If you want to learn about Make you can